 - BUT: only about half of these devices are secured by the company

-8. Fact: Employees have defined expectations for the future and for technological developments.
+8. Fact: Employees have defined expectations of the future and technological developments.

-- 98% of respondents believe that in the future voice recognition will be used instead of a keyboard for data entry
+- 98% of those surveyed believe that speech recognition will be used for data entry instead of a keyboard in the future

-- 92% believe that translation software will be integrated into the communication programs, enabling simultaneous translations
+- 92% believe that translation software will be integrated into communication programs so that simultaneous translations will be possible

-- 84% assume that self-driving cars will become the norm for commuting in the future
+- 84% assume that self-driving cars will become the norm for commuting to work in the future

-- In Germany, 60 percent of workers believe that some things are simply better done by people.
+- In Germany, 60 percent of employees are of the opinion that some things are simply better done by people.

 Acquire this text as a PDF (only for own use without passing it on according to Terms & Conditions): Please send us one after purchase eMail with the desired title supportberufebilder.de, we will then send the PDF to you immediately.
 You can also purchase text series.